 Retinol increases collagen production, while the anti-inflammatories and tyrosinase inhibitors in the lightening serum help fade age spots.

-Treatment: Layering Luminous Lightening and Gentle Retinol serums is the best treatment for aging conditions, as well as conditions caused by photodamage that can affect younger people.
+Treatment: Layering Lightening Serum and Gentle Retinol Night serums is the best treatment for aging conditions, as well as conditions caused by photodamage that can affect younger people.

 Twin symptoms: Melasma and dehydrated skin